Simokid/Home-Lab-Office-365-Admin-Center/README.md

 <br />
 <br />

+Now, if we head over to the left side panel and select Deleted Users, we can find Bob Brown's account.
+Select his account, and then we can restore him.

 12.
 <p align="center">
 <img src="https://i.imgur.com/Pw4HlIe.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />

 13.
 <p align="center">